How to rationalise surds

 To rationalise a surd in the denominator, we multiply the fraction by its conjugate.
 By doing so, we eliminate the surd term from the denominator, resulting in a rational number.

-See also How to bruise yourself
+See also How to draw a prime bottle

 For example, consider the fraction 3 / (√5 + 2).
 To rationalise the denominator, we multiply the numerator and denominator by the conjugate of the denominator, which in this case is (√5 – 2).
 This yields the following fraction: 3(√5 – 2) / ((√5 + 2)(√5 -2)).